 The Scottish Funding Council (SFC), together with the original MASTS member institutions, invested approximately £75M between 2009-2016 in developing MASTS.
 MASTS (Phase I) was launched on 4th November 2009 in Edinburgh.

 MASTS had the ambition to become an integral and important part of the national framework of excellence in marine science in Scotland and was awarded an additional five years of funding for MASTS Phase II.
 Modest funding is received from the SFC, but the majority of MASTS funding is now provided by contributions from its Member organisations.
 This second phase of funding will take us through until July 2022, but we continue to work hard to become self-supporting as an independent entity beyond the SFC funding period.

-This pooling of marine research talent has a constituency of some 700 researchers with the management of resources consisting of over £66 million annually.
+This pooling of marine research talent has a constituency of more than 750 researchers with the management of resources consisting of over £66 million annually.

 MASTS will promote the following primary goals:

 - To enhance scientific excellence in marine research through communication, collaboration and co-ordination within the Scottish marine research community